tcoulter/jockeyjs/README.md

 JockeyJS
 ========

-JockeyJS is an iOS (and now Android!) and JS library that facilitates two-way communication between iOS apps and JavaScript apps running inside them.
+JockeyJS is an iOS (and now Android!) and JS library that facilitates two-way communication between iOS (and Android) apps and JavaScript apps running inside them.

 There's a desire for Android support and the Android JavaScript dispatcher has been stubbed out.
 If you can contribute, please do!